 Observing your plants doesn’t always have to focus on increasing yields and preventing problems.
 Take a moment to enjoy the beauty of your garden—you will be surprised at the results!

-When I’m in my garden, I feel like I'm in a botanical Willy Wonka Land with giant zinnias, gladiolas, blooming brugmansia and nicotiana covered in aphids that are being farmed by ants, which are competing with the aphid-eating ladybugs.
-There are crab spiders perched on pale pink roses waiting motionless for unsuspecting prey and miniscule insect eggs on the underside of a single chamomile head.
+When I’m in my garden, I feel like I'm in a botanical Willy Wonka Land with giant zinnias, gladiolas, blooming Brugmansia and nicotiana covered in aphids that are being farmed by ants, which are competing with the aphid-eating ladybugs.
+There are crab spiders perched on pale pink roses waiting motionless for unsuspecting prey and minuscule insect eggs on the underside of a single chamomile head.